 Business Credit Card

 Business credit cards give you access to funds without the strict approval requirements that come with most loans.
 They’re a great option if you’re looking for fast, flexible capital, and many will get you cash back rewards on expenses you already pay.

 These loans typically range from $5,000 to as high as $10 million, and provide a lump sum of cash upfront.
 Consider this option if you need to fund more expensive marketing campaigns.
-The term loan market offers a wide range of interest rates and repayment terms, so you have the option to shop around and find the best offer for your needs.
+The term loan market offers a wide range of interest rates and repayment terms, so you have the option to shop around and find the best option for your needs.

 Note that you’ll likely need good credit scores to qualify.

 The Small Business Administration’s SBA 7(a) loan can provide up to $5 million in funding, while SBA Microloans provide up to $50,000.
 These are good options if you’re looking for a government loan with clear repayment terms and a long history of reliability.